Hal Koster

 - American Postal Workers Union National Human Relations Director’s Award – August 2006

-- Letters from President, Secretary of Defense, Deputy Secretary of Defense and Chairman Joint Chiefs of Staff – October 2005
+- Letters of thanks from the President, Secretary of Defense, Deputy Secretary of Defense and Chairman Joint Chiefs of Staff – October 2005

 - Special History of the Flag book in a beautiful wooden display case given by the Secretary of the Department of Veterans Affairs – October 2005